2021 office E/M changes

 5. What do the terms 'new' or 'established' problem to the physician mean?

-6. Can a provider who bills 93000 also use his interpretation in the MDM when selecting a level of E/M service; for instance, when the ECG is abnormal?
+6. Can a provider who bills 93000 also use his interpretation in the medical decision-making section when selecting a level of E/M service; for instance, when the ECG is abnormal?

-If the provider performs and bills 93000 (professional and technical component), he cannot take credit for it again in the E/M as the ECG includes an MDM component.
+If the provider performs and bills 93000 (professional and technical component), he cannot take credit for it in the E/M as the ECG includes an MDM component.

 1. My patient visits are primarily counseling and coordination of care.
 How do I bill for this type of patient visit?

 When counseling and/or coordination of care dominate more than 50% of the time a physician spends with a patient during an E/M service then time may be considered as the controlling factor to qualify the E/M service for a particular level of care.
 If the physician elects to report the level of care based on counseling and/or coordination of care, then several factors must be in the patient's medical record.
 The following must be in the patient's medical record in order to report an E/M service based on time:

 The total length of time of the E/M visit.